What Is Product Operations and Why Do you Need It?

 Setting and tracking experiment metrics

-Product ops helps set and track metrics in R&D experimentation that can inform the decision to launch a new product or feature.
+Product ops helps set and track metrics in R&D experimentation that can inform the decision to or feature.

 For example, if the goal is to increase product adoption, product operations teams rely on performance data and input from sales to provide an accurate metric.
 Using product ops’ standardized templates for product roadmaps and strategy plans, the R&D teams have a quick and easy way to get started on the experiment.